zhenye234/X-Codec-2.0/README.md

 # X-Codec-2.0
 Paper: LLaSA: Scaling Train-time and Inference-time Compute for LLaMA-based Speech Synthesis

+**Update (2026-06-25):** Xcodec2 has been added to Transformers!
+A Transformers-native checkpoint can be found been [here](https://huggingface.co/HKUSTAudio/xcodec2-hf)!

 **Update (2025-02-13):** Add [Llasa finetune instruction](https://github.com/zhenye234/LLaSA_training/tree/main/finetune).

 **Update (2025-02-07):** Our paper has been released!